 “I am familiar with the word ‘coercive’ but what do you mean by ‘coercionist’?
 If you mean ‘coercive [parent]’ why use this strange word instead of the simple one?”

-What I mean by ‘coercionist’ is one who advocates coercion.
-The problem with saying ‘coercive parent’ is that it implies that some of us have reached the dizzy heights of perfect knowledge such that we never inadvertently coerce.
+The problem with saying ‘coercive parent’ (apart from the fact that it is ad hominem!) is that it mistakenly implies that some of us have reached the dizzy heights of perfect knowledge such that we never inadvertently coerce.
 That is likely to create an unhealthy insiders-versus-outsiders feeling, and it may propel people into feeling bad about themselves and giving up.
 But actually, no one is perfectly non-coercive.
 I myself am still discovering ways in which I have been being inadvertently coercive despite my strong desire and efforts not to be.

 My Oxford English Dictionary (second edition, 1989, Volume III, p.
 435) defines ‘coercionist’ as “One who advocates or supports government by coercion; esp. in modern English politics, one who supports such government in Ireland.”
 None of the many definitions it gives for ‘coercive’ talks about advocating coercion, and I am unaware of another word having that meaning, so I decided to adopt the word ‘coercionist’, which was used the way I am using it, in a book published about a hundred years ago, whose author clearly believed that he was arguing for childhood without coercion.